davidgiga1993/mixing-station-docs/docs/beta.md

 The secret mode allows you to access unreleased features of the app.

-You can open it by `double-tapping with two fingers` on the screen after opening the app, or by pressing `CTRL+D`.
+You can open it by `double-tapping with two fingers` on the screen (on a free area!) after opening the app, or by pressing `CTRL+D`.
 This opens a new dialog where you can enter the code.